 #21 - Insomnia is the most reported sleep disorder; in recent studies, it affects 37% of participants7

 #22 - The average sleep duration of adults is 6.8 hours on weeknights and 7.8 hours on weekend nights7

-Getting better sleep can significantly improve productivity, public health and prevent diseases.
-Quality sleep boosts the immune system and helps control weight as you burn more calories sleeping than watching TV.
+Getting better sleep can significantly improve productivity and public health and prevent diseases.
+Quality sleep boosts the immune system and helps control body weight as you burn more calories sleeping than watching TV.
 Sleep also improves mood and strengthens sexual and reproductive health.